gildas-lormeau/zip.js/docs/classes/ZipFS.md

 files, even though the directories created that way are not written.
 It is thrown as well when `signCentralDirectory` is set, the length of the signature being unknown until it is computed.

+An entry asking for compression is stored instead when no deflate implementation is reachable, which is what the export writes as well.
+Its size is determinable then, so the same call throws on a platform carrying deflate and returns a size on one that does not.

 #### Throws

 [ERR\_UNDETERMINED\_SIZE](../variables/ERR_UNDETERMINED_SIZE.md) if the size cannot be determined.